FIUBAPOF Principles of Finance

 Assessment methods

-Ongoing test, written assignments, discussion, final written exam
+Ongoing tests, written assignments, short quizzes, final written exam

 Language of instruction